ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-messages.md

 # Messages

-In `radio-send.rs` we introduce three different types for messages:
+In `radio-send.rs` we propose three different ways to define the bytes we want to send to the radio:

 ```rust
 let msg: &[u8; 5] = &[72, 101, 108, 108, 111];